arana-initiatives/agro-point-cloud-seg-pipeline/README.md

 Further, we experiment with different model iterations to further quantitatively evaluate the segmentation performance of different data processing alternatives chosen for model training.

+**`TL;DR`**: `This repository contains RandLA-Net model experiments on Fuji apple datasets for point cloud segmentation, but the training didn't converge with unavoidable overfitting issues (refer below).
+But, this repository definitely contains point cloud processing code that will help you in easy prototyping, and the notebooks are Google Colab compatible.`

 <p align="center">
   <img src="pipeline-artifacts/assets/point-cloud-data-processing-pipeline.png" />
 </p>